Reviews of The Matrix (1999) and related work

 The world seems composed of a shoddy neo-noir 1998 any-metropolis including elements of Chicago and Sydney, where cops take orders from menacing pale men in black suits, stylish shades and cute bodyguard earphones.
 Computers spew pop-ups and people seem to like it that way.
 A non-descript hacker has a late-night quest for information about a strange man who disappears at airports.
 After some Carroll allusions, it turns out that the world is non-physical.
 Fusion works, but hey, body heat is so much more... sustainable and... high in output?

-I wish they'd spent less time developing allusions and anagrams, and more developing technology.
-It would also have been better if they'd focused on the Matrix as a metaphor for self-imposed First World ignorance and nonchalance, because that interpretation doesn't really hold up.
+A science-fiction action adventure with reasonable symbolic depth and significant world cinema influences, such as Megazone 23 (1985).
+I wish the Wachowskis’d spent less time developing allusions and anagrams, and more developing technology.
+It would also have been better if they’d focused on the Matrix as a metaphor for self-imposed First World ignorance and nonchalance, because that interpretation doesn’t hold up as it is.

 Some inclusions tie in with the live-action storyline.
 We see the Osiris discovering the army, and we meet the enthusiastic young fan of Neo who’s fresh out of the Matrix in Reloaded.
 Some include known characters (Trinity scouting for a potential rebel), some elaborate on the historical background of the Matrix and some are independent.
 The really good stuff is “The Second Renaissance” which details history (rise of the machines), “Program” which features Shintō torii zipping in like the shelves of guns in The Matrix, “Beyond” which is about a geographically localized glitch, and “World Record” which describes a man spontaneously waking up.